-Navagio Beach, even if the name isn’t familiar to you, you will have seen a picture of this place at some point in your lifetime.
-Images of Navagio Beach are regularly used in brochures, by travel agents, computer screen savers and stock images.
+Navagio Beach is one of the most famous and beautiful beaches in Greece.
+Images of Navagio Beach are regularly used in brochures, by travel agents, computer screensavers and stock images.
 Photos of this place are widely used to inspire and entice people into taking the tropical holiday escape of their dreams.
-In fact, Busabout used a picture of Navagio Beach on the front cover of their 2017 brochure and on the side of their tour buses, despite the fact the tour company doesn’t actually go there!
+In fact, Busabout used a picture of Navagio Beach on the front cover of their brochure and on the side of their tour buses, despite the fact the tour company doesn’t actually go there!
 It’s that enticing.

 Located in the Ionian Sea, on the Italian side of Greece, Navagio Beach can be found on the North-West coast of the island of Zakynthos.
 Both Zakynthos and Navagio Beach are known by other names – Zante and Shipwreck Beach respectively and these names are used interchangeably by companies, in day-to-day conversation and online.